 Overall, tariffs have a negative impact on international trade, as they reduce the efficiency of global commerce.

-These international trade barriers are different export/import restraints enacted by governments.
+These international trade obstacles are different export/import restraints enacted by governments.
 Mostly, non-tariff international trade barriers include:

 - import quotas (quantity restrictions on imports),